Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Stacking method

 \section{Stacking method}

 Along with the stacking of multiple rescaled maps around clusters, detecting the virial shock signal requires careful removal of backgrounds and foregrounds (henceforth background, for brevity), angular data-folding or radial binning, and Monte-Carlo simulations to calibrate the noise and correlation parameters and validate the relevant sky statistics.

 The procedures of scaling, co-adding, and binning the data are outlined in \S\ref{sec:StackingBinning}.
 The stacked quantities and their computation are detailed in \S\ref{sec:StackedQuantities}.
 Different background removal methods are discussed in \S\ref{sec:T0}.
-Finally, we describe the Monte Carlo simulations of control cluster samples in \S\ref{subsec:controlsamples}.
+Finally, we describe the Monte-Carlo simulations of control cluster samples in \S\ref{subsec:controlsamples}.
+These control samples, consisting of random position in the sky analysed as if they contain clusters analogous to the real sample, are used for calibration purposes throughout \S\ref{sec:StackingBinning}--\S\ref{sec:T0}, where we refer to them as 'control clusters'; in later sections, where we inject mock signals into these random sky locations for modelling purposes, we refer to them as 'mock clusters'.